logicalclocks/feature-store-api/docs/hopsworksai/aws/cluster_creation.md

 ### Step 11 Managed RonDB
 Hopsworks.ai users have the option to create a cluster with dedicated VMs running [RonDB](https://www.rondb.com/).

+For details on how to configure RonDB check our guide [here](../rondb.md).

 <p align="center">
   <figure>
     <a  href="../../../assets/images/hopsworksai/rondb/rondb_enable.png">